Loading figure…

 “Ban assault weapons; implement universal background checks.
 (Oct 2013)”

-Why: Sponsoring the AVERT Future Gun Violence Act directly supports the stated position by advocating for comprehensive gun control measures, including background checks and restrictions on high-capacity magazines.
+Why: Sponsoring the AVERT Future Gun Violence Act directly advances the stated position by promoting stricter firearms regulation and measures to reduce gun violence.

 View source →Dec 10, 2018 · Congress.gov